Columnar order in random packings of $2\times2$ squares on the square lattice: Introduction

 In two dimensions, we use the term\emph{ nematic} to refer to a model in which rotational symmetry is broken while translational symmetry is retained, and the term \emph{columnar} to refer to a model in which the rotational symmetry is broken while the translational symmetry is broken only along a single axis.
 While the terminology of liquid crystal phases was originally introduced in the continuum, it is also used for lattice models with a similar meaning, classifying models in terms of which of the lattice symmetries are broken.

 We are not aware of previous mathematically rigorous proofs of columnar order in a hard-core model.
 Nematic order has been given rigorous proof in several models, including the following: \begin{itemize} \item Heilmann--Lieb \cite{heilmann1979lattice} established rotational symmetry breaking for several lattice models using reflection positivity methods and conjectured the absence of translational order.\\ Their models include a dimer model with attractive forces on the square lattice \cite[Model I]{heilmann1979lattice} for which the conjecture was recently established by Jauslin--Lieb \cite{jauslin2018nematic} using Pirogov--Sinai methods, completing the proof of nematic order (Jauslin--Lieb add that there is little doubt that similar proofs could be devised for the other models in \cite{heilmann1979lattice}).
-Alberici \cite{alberici2016cluster} studied the same model in the case of non-equal horizontal and vertical dimer activities and proved the absence of translational order using a cluster expansion. \item Ioffe--Velenik--Zahradník \cite{ioffe2006entropy} established a nematic phase for a system of horizontal and vertical rods on a square lattice having unit width and varying lengths, with hard-core interactions and specific length-dependent activities; in the case that all lengths are allowed, they prove their result via an exact mapping to an Ising model. \item Disertori--Giuliani \cite{disertori2013nematic} considered rods of unit width and fixed length $k$ on the square lattice with pure hard-core interaction and proved that for large $k$, the system has a nematic phase in an \emph{intermediate} density regime via coarse-graining to an effective contour model and Pirogov--Sinai methods (see also subsection \ref{subsec:Cubes-and-rods}). \item Disertori--Giuliani--Jauslin \cite{disertori2020plate} considered anisotropic plates with a finite number of allowed orientations in the \emph{continuum} $\mathbb{R}^{3}$ with pure hard-core interaction and established a nematic phase for an intermediate density regime. \end{itemize}
+Alberici \cite{alberici2016cluster} studied the same model in the case of non-equal horizontal and vertical dimer activities and proved the absence of translational order using a cluster expansion. \item Ioffe--Velenik--Zahradník \cite{ioffe2006entropy} established a nematic phase for a system of horizontal and vertical rods on a square lattice having unit width and varying lengths, with hard-core interactions and specific length-dependent activities; in the case that all lengths are allowed, they prove their result via an exact mapping to an Ising model. \item Disertori--Giuliani \cite{disertori2013nematic} considered rods of unit width and fixed length $k$ on the square lattice with pure hard-core interaction and proved that for large $k$, the system has a nematic phase in an \emph{intermediate} density regime via coarse-graining to an effective contour model and Pirogov--Sinai methods (see also subsection \ref{subsec:Cubes-and-rods}). \item Disertori--Giuliani--Jauslin \cite{disertori2020plate} considered anisotropic plates with a finite number of allowed orientations in the \emph{continuum} $\mathbb{R}^{3}$ with pure hard-core interaction and established a nematic phase for an intermediate density regime. \end{itemize} We also mention the work of Bricmont--Kuroda--Lebowitz \cite[Concluding Remarks]{bricmont1984structure} where, following Ruelle \cite{ruelle1971existence}, rotational-symmetry breaking is proved in a system of zero-width rods in $\mathbb{R}^{2}$ with finitely many allowed orientations.
+Nematic order has further been conjectured in several models, including the following: Abraham--Heilmann \cite{abraham1980interacting} introduced a three-dimensional model which extends the two-dimensional model of Heilmann--Lieb \cite[Model I]{heilmann1979lattice}, proved rotational symmetry breaking and conjectured the absence of translational order.
+Angelescu--Zagrebnov \cite{angelescuLatticeModelLiquid1982} and Zagrebnov \cite{zagrebnovLongrangeOrderLatticegas1996} studied molecules on a lattice with an internal (``spin'') degree of freedom with \emph{continuous} rotational symmetry.
+They showed, using a combination of the infra-red bound and chessboard estimates, that the rotational symmetry is broken at low temperature, and conjectured that a nematic phase appears.
+We also mention the works \cite{biskupOrbitalOrderingTransitionMetal2005,nussinov2004orbital,biskupOrderDisorderOrder2004} in which models with a continuum of ground states are analyzed, with the conclusion being that the ground-state degeneracy is (partially) lifted at low positive temperatures due to the different excitations available to each degenerate configuration.